jivanpal/drat/docs/commands/recover.md

 - an object map in the same manner as {drat-command}`explore-fs-tree`; and

-- an entry point, which is either:
+- an entry point, which is the item you wish to recover, and is either:

   - an absolute filesystem path via {argument}`path`, like `/`,
     `/Users/john`, `/Users/john/Documents/my document.txt`, or `/..`; or